The Ride

 Start Times

-There will be two roll out times for the rides.
-Those riding in the century and metric century their ride with a rollout at waterfront park at 7 am.
-The 50-mile ride will start with a rollout at 8 am.
+You are welcome to start at anytime, just pay attention to the aid station times, so you do not miss them!
+Those riding in the century and metric century should start their ride at the suggested time of 7 am.
+The 50-mile ride will start with at 8 am.
 They will be followed by the start of the 25 mile ride at 9 am.

 100 Mile Ride – 7 am